Stephen Marriott 4th Dan (SKIF)

 During 35yrs+ of training I have trained all over the World including Club-la-Santa (Teneriffe), Denver (Colorado), Washington (DC), Sydney (Australia), Brno (Czech Republic), Dubai (UAE), Tokyo (Japan) and Okinawa (Japan).

 I have also been a guest instructor at many other Dojo including: Kodokai (Watford), SKKIF Courses, Gasshuku (2006-2014), Terry Wittkopp’s TSKR, Mark Kupsz’s BSKC, Iain Tyrie’s Shintai, CFTS plus self defence courses for local organisations.

-I am currently based in Dubai, UAE and have been since 2015.
+I am currently based in the Middle East and have been since 2015.
 The Yamakai dojo was left in the capable hands of its members and Oliver Sensei teaches there every Monday evening.